dib-lab/dibsi/WHO.md

 "training the trainers", effective computational teaching, and evaluation and assessment.

+## Photo credits

+The photos on this site are Copyright (C) 2016 Jonathan Eisen, and reproduced with his permission under a CC-BY license.

 ----

-If you have questions, please contact us at via e-mail at [dibsi.training@gmail.com](dibsi.training@gmail.com).
+If you have questions, please contact us at via e-mail at [dibsi.training@gmail.com](mailto:dibsi.training@gmail.com).